jkehelwala/KeyDistributionSystem/README.md

 * Session Fixation Fixes - https://stackoverflow.com/a/5081453/3132503 (Most have to be configured using php.ini)
     * Session ID regen after loging out was added.
+    * Can also change Session Name from PHPSESSID

 ## Coding Notes